nhu92/Mixed-DNA-Project/06-PCAandKmeans.md

 ---

 Get the idea of "bad apple" of the phylogeny.
-I would like to try to remove the Malpighales species from the analysis to see the results.
+I would like to try to remove the Malpighiales species from the analysis to see the results.

 ---